allie-walker/Natural-product-function/README.md

 Scikit learn (0.23.1)<br/>
 Matplotlib (3.2.2)<br/>

-To generate the proper files, antiSMASH should be run with the command:
+To generate the proper files, antiSMASH 4 should be run with the command:

 antismash --verbose --outputfolder OUTPUT_FOLDER --statusfile status.txt --full-hmmer --borderpredict INPUT_FILE

-and RGI shoud be run with the command:
+and RGI 3 shoud be run with the command:

 rgi -i INPUT_FASTA_FILE -o OUTPUT_FILE --loose_criteria YES --verbose ON

-antiSMASh and RGI can also be run on their respective webservers with the proper arguments turned on.

 Instructions for python notebook:
 Throughout the cells the classification variable determines which binary classification problem predictions are made for.
 Options are "antibacterial", "antieuk" (which predicts antifungal, antitumor, or cytotoxic activity), "antifungal", "cytotoxic_antitumor", "antigramneg", or "antigrampos.